 Living Well with Hepatitis C Virus Infection

 The hepatitis C virus (HCV) is usually spread by contact with infected blood.
-There is a very low but real risk of passing on the HCV through other body fluids, such as saliva, semen or vaginal secretions.
+However, there is a very low but real risk of spreading the virus through other body fluids, such as semen or vaginal secretions.
+The risk increases if blood is mixed in with these secretions.
+It is much more likely for someone to become infected with HCV following contact with infected blood than with other body fluids.

 If you are infected with HCV, you can reduce the chance of spreading this virus to others by doing the following: